Zoro-chi/openfabric/readme.md

 - The LLM used is the `meta-llama/Llama-3.2-3B-Instruct` model, which is a lightweight version of the Llama-3.2 model.
 It is designed to run on consumer-grade hardware with 8GB of RAM.
 The model is capable of enhancing text prompts for better image generation results.

-- This is a gated model, you would need your huggingface token to access it.
+- This is a gated model; you would need your huggingface token to access it.
 You can request access to the model [here](https://huggingface.co/meta-llama/Llama-3.2-3B-Instruct).

 - The model is downloaded using the `download_model.sh` script, which uses the `huggingface-cli` to authenticate and download the model files.
-Make sure to set your Hugging Face token in the `.env` file before running the script.
+Set your Hugging Face token in the `.env` file before running the script.

-- If you dont want to add your huggingface token, the application will fallback to using non gated models.
+- If you don't want to add your Huggingface token, the application will fall back to using non-gated models.

 ```
     fallback_models = [